 Oil and gas production is also a major driver of CO2 and methane emissions in Nigeria (see infographic).

-(Gas flares also threaten human health, contaminate water supplies and affect crop production in Nigeria.)
+(Gas flares also threaten human health, contaminate water supplies and affect crop production in Nigeria, Deutsche Welle reported.)

-An estimated 7.4bn cubic feet of gas was flared in Nigeria in 2018 – making it the world’s seventh largest gas flarer.
+An estimated 6.6bn cubic metres of gas was flared in Nigeria in 2021 – making it the world’s seventh largest gas flarer.
+This wasted gas was equivalent to 14% of the country’s output.

 There were plans for a 1,200 megawatt (MW) coal-fired power plant in Kogi, a coal-rich state in central Nigeria.
 However, the project has been repeatedly shelved due to financing issues.
-In 2011, the government announced that it intends to build two more coal plants, but plans for these have not yet emerged.
+In 2011, the government announced that it intended to build two more coal plants, but plans for these have not yet emerged, more than a decade later.

 By 2019, the government had handed out 36 coal mining licences supposedly tied to electricity generation capacity of 10,000MW, according to an investigation by Nigerian newspaper the Daily Trust.
 However, the paper found that none of these power projects have come to fruition.

-Despite a lack of action, the IEA expects Nigeria to source a substantial amount of its electricity from coal by 2030.
-(This is based on Nigeria’s stated policies, which so far have sparked little implementation).
+Despite a lack of action, the IEA said in its 2019 Africa Energy Outlook that it expected Nigeria to source a substantial amount of its electricity from coal by 2030.
+(This was based on Nigeria’s stated policies, which so far have sparked little implementation.)

-An investigation by Nigeria’s International Centre for Investigative Reporting found that, in addition to its state-approved mining activities, Dangote Cement has been illegally mining coal in Kogi for six years.
+A 2019 investigation by Nigeria’s International Centre for Investigative Reporting found that, in addition to its state-approved mining activities, Dangote Cement had been illegally mining coal in Kogi for six years.

 Deforestation, wood burning and agriculture

 This is particularly true for food preparation.
-In Nigeria, just 15% of people have access to “clean cooking” and the rest – mostly women – rely on polluting and inefficient cookstoves, says the IEA.
+In Nigeria, less than a quarter of people have access to “clean cooking” and the rest – mostly women – rely on polluting and inefficient cookstoves, says the IEA.

-As a result, biomass and waste makes up the majority of Nigeria’s primary energy supply (see infographic).
+As a result, biomass and waste makes up the majority of Nigeria’s energy supply (see infographic).

 The burning of biomass at home drives harmful indoor air pollution.
 In 2018, Nigeria was responsible for a third of Africa’s total fine particulate matter (PM2.5) emissions – largely as a result of household biomass burning.